 Quoi found the sock I was missing last night; it had buried itself at the bottom of her sleeping bag liner.

 We had breakfast this morning with Outlaw and Tenderfoot.
 We would have sat there and chatted longer, but check-out time was 10 am, and with only half an hour before check-out, I still needed to pack everything up.

 One of the great services Kennedy Meadows North provides for hikers is sending bear cans home (or wherever), for a (I think) reasonable fee given there’s no post office nearby.
-So, I was quite happy to send my bear can and microspikes home today.
+So, I was quite happy to send my bear can and microspikes home today, now that I no longer need them.
 The bear can weighs about 2.5 pounds, and the spikes about three-quarters of a pound, so that’s a little over three pounds of weight I won’t have to carry for the rest of my hike.
-My pack felt noticeably lighter, and because I now had a better weight distribution in my pack, it felt better on my back.
+My pack felt noticeably lighter, and because I now had a better weight distribution in my pack, it felt much better on my back.

 Quoi and I walked down the road from the resort to CA 108, and after a little while, got a ride back to the trailhead from an older couple who were driving to the next town over to pick up their kids to bring them back to their cottage in the woods.